 Data sharing and the NIHR Journals Library

-Your final report must include a statement about your data sharing and accessibility.
+Your manuscript must include a statement about your data sharing and accessibility.
 The statement should provide a clear and positive indication of where and when the data will be shared.
 Possible responses might state that all available data:

-• Is included as an appendix to the report
+- Is included as an appendix to the manuscript

-The statement should be positioned within the acknowledgements section of your report.
+The statement should be positioned within the acknowledgements section of your manuscript.

 Find out more information on NIHR's position on the sharing of research data.